Australian Bureau of Statistics

 COMPARISON BETWEEN COMPANY GROSS OPERATING PROFITS AND GROSS OPERATING SURPLUS

 Valuation changes have had an impact on the value of inventories held by Australian businesses this quarter.
 An inventories valuation adjustment (IVA) is applied in the calculation of the gross operating surplus of private non-financial corporations (GOS) estimate in the Australian National Accounts.
-The IVA for the June quarter 2014 is -$1,962m which is $3,786m lower than the March quarter 2014 IVA of $1,824m.
+The IVA for the September quarter 2014 is -$754m which is $1,285m higher than the June quarter 2014 IVA of -$2,039m.

 No adjustment is made to the company gross operating profits (CGOP) estimate in this publication and, as a result, users should exercise caution when comparing CGOP and GOS.
 It should be noted that there are other differences between the two series.
 In particular, changes are made to GOS when annual benchmarks are applied and slightly different seasonal factors apply to the two series.
 Given this, while CGOP movements are an appropriate indicator for GOS, the two series will not have equivalent seasonally adjusted movements from quarter to quarter.